 Letter of Jean-Baptiste Chataud, Captain of the Grand-Saint-Antoine.

-In 1720 the last outbreak of bubonic plague in Europe devastated the port of Marseille and its hinterland; estimates of the death toll vary, but in probability at least 40,000 died in Marseille itself and a further 90,000 in the rest of Provence out of a total population of 400,000.
+In 1720 the last outbreak of bubonic plague in Europe devastated the port of Marseilles and its hinterland; estimates of the death toll vary, but in probability at least 40,000 died in Marseilles itself and a further 90,000 in the rest of Provence out of a total population of 400,000.
 In 1996 the wreck of the Grand-Saint-Antoine, the merchant ship which had brought plague to the city, was rediscovered in the sands off the rocky Île Jarre where it had been set fire to and sunk.
-Five seasons of underwater excavations took place on the charred and buried wreck, culminating in September 2012 in the raising of the ship's anchor, which is now restored and soon to form the centrepiece of an exhibition in the newly refurbished museum in Marseille.
+Five seasons of underwater excavations took place on the charred and buried wreck, culminating in September 2012 in the raising of the ship's anchor, which is now restored and soon to form the centrepiece of an exhibition in the newly refurbished museum in Marseilles.

 Michel Goury, who led the excavations, followed up his work with almost thirty years of research and in April 2013 published a biography of the ship's captain Jean-Baptiste Chataud, which contains many new details of the circumstances surrounding the outbreak of plague.
-I don't have access to this book, but some of Michel Goury's findings can be gleaned from a TV documentary in which he appears,"The plague of 1720: was Marseille sacrificed?", which was broadcast in December 2012 in the popular "Shadow of doubt" ("L'ombre d'un doute") series.
+I don't have access to this book, but some of Michel Goury's findings can be gleaned from a TV documentary in which he appears,"The plague of 1720: was Marseilles sacrificed?", which was broadcast in December 2012 in the popular "Shadow of doubt" ("L'ombre d'un doute") series.

 These notes follows the TV programme:

-[5:48] On 22nd May 1720 the Grand-Saint-Antoine under the command of Captain Jean-Baptiste Chataud arrived after a voyage of more than 10 months at the entrance to the harbour of Marseille with a cargo of fine cottons and silks from the Levant.
+[5:48] On 22nd May 1720 the Grand-Saint-Antoine under the command of Captain Jean-Baptiste Chataud arrived after a voyage of more than 10 months at the entrance to the harbour of Marseilles with a cargo of fine cottons and silks from the Levant.
 It had been a difficult voyage - eight men had died on route - and the crew now faced a month's quarantine

 [7:00] Following the strict protocols laid down, Chataud anchored off the island of Pomègues in the harbour mouth and disembarked to present his bill-of-health to the Bureau de Santé on the mainland.
 A "clean" bill-of-health allowed the ship to proceed to the Nouvelles Infirmeries, an enclosed lazaretto built by Colbert in 1668, where the cargo could be unloaded and sold at the end of the month's quarantine.
 Had the ship been placed under interdict for plague, Chataud would have been forced to anchor off the isolated Île Jarre and the merchandise destroyed.